-Each dependent variable of this study, which includes; the level of knowledge, study motivation, and self-directed learning readiness scale from all students belonging to the Facebook group (n: 45) had increased.
+Changes in the level of knowledge, study motivation, and self-directed learning readiness of student before and after joining the Facebook group students belonging to the Facebook group (n: 45) had increased.
 Thus, the first to the third hypothesis in this study is accepted.
 The average increase between the situation before and after joining the Facebook group of the three variables can be seen through the following Table 2.